kislayaaakash/weather-app/README.md

 # City Weather Advisory App

 ## Overview
-The WeatherApp application provides a real-time weather advisory service to users, with a robust fallback mechanism for offline or error scenarios.
+The application provides a real-time weather advisory service to users, with a robust fallback mechanism for offline or error scenarios.
 The service fetches data from an external API and maintains a local backup for uninterrupted service.

 ### Key Features:
 1. **Real-Time Weather Advisory**: Fetches weather data for cities using an external API.